jasonday/printThis/README.md

 #### removeScripts
 Deletes script tags from the content to avoid errors or unexpected behavior during print.
 Disabled by default.

-#### copyBodyClasses
+#### copyTagClasses: false       // copy classes from the html & body tag
-Copies classes from the body tag into the printThis iframe.
+Copies classes from the body and html tags into the printThis iframe.
+Accepts `true` or test for the strings `"b"` and `"h"` for the body and html tags, respectively.
 Disabled by default.

 ### All Options
 ```javascript